 From the Publisher.
 Designing Information shows designers in all fields—from user-interface design to architecture and engineering—how to design complex data and information for meaning, relevance, and clarity.
 Written by a worldwide authority on the visualization of complex information, this full-color, heavily illustrated guide provides real-life problems and examples as well as hypothetical and historical examples, demonstrating the conceptual and pragmatic aspects of human factors-driven information design.
 Both successful and failed design examples are included to help readers understand the principles under discussion.

-- 50 Books on Type and Typography
+- 10 Books on Set and Theater Design

-- 20 Books on Furniture Design
+- 15 Books on the Intersection of Psychology and Design